-By law, the Veterans Administration, or U.S. Department of Veterans Affairs, (VA) is supposed to compensate veterans who have suffered service-connected disabilities.
-Benefits are available to veterans who have not been dishonorably discharged from any branch of the Armed Services.
+According to veterans disability law, the Veterans Administration, or U.S. Department of Veterans Affairs, (VA) is supposed to compensate veterans who have suffered service-connected disabilities.
+Benefits are available to veterans who have not been dishonorably discharged from any branch of the armed services.

 Veterans who have suffered a mental disability also qualify for Disability Compensation if:

-- The veteran cannot work because of the mental disorder.
+- The veteran cannot work because of a mental disorder

 The veteran’s degree of disability rating (determined in 10 percent increments) dictates the amount of the monthly benefit, which is tax-free.
 Benefits may be combined and paid for multiple disabilities and, if the veteran has dependents, an additional allowance may be added if the combined disability is rated 30 percent or more.